 All the members of the Control and Risks Committee have appropriate accounting and financial experience.
-The Control and Risks Committee held 4 (four) meetings during the reporting period, on 17 February, 12 June, 13 July, and 30 November, all of which were duly minuted.
+The Control and Risks Committee held 5 (five) meetings during the reporting period, on 22 February, 15 March, 12 May, 29 July, and 13 November, all of which were duly minuted.

-The Control and Risks Committee meetings lasted one hour on average.
-During the financial year, changes to internal procedures and processes for monitoring risk in the current and successive reporting periods were analysed, and information was exchanged periodically with the Board of Statutory Auditors and with the planned Oversight Committee to allow any critical issues in the respective areas of responsibility to be brought up.
+The Control and Risks Committee meetings lasted one hour and 44 minutes on average.

+During the financial year the Committee analyzed the company's economic and financial performance and continued to monitor the risks in the current and successive reporting periods and information was exchanged periodically with the Board of Statutory Auditors and with the planned Oversight Committee to allow any critical issues in the respective areas of responsibility to be brought up.
 A Member of the Board of Statutory Auditors also attended the meetings.
 At least [four] meetings are planned for the current financial year, on dates that will be set according to the requirements of the Company and the Control and Risks Committee.
+One such meeting took place February 28, 2014